imandra-ai/ocaml-tracy/README.md

 | frames | ❌ |
 | gpu | ❌ |

 In some cases the feature might not provide all options.
-For example there is no way of specifying colors for zones yet.